codethor0/human-behaviour-convergence/README.md

 See [CITATION.cff](./CITATION.cff) for machine-readable metadata.

 ## Enable Pages
-To publish the rendered SVG as a static page, enable GitHub Pages in your repo settings: Settings → Pages → Deploy from a branch → Branch: `main` / (root).
+To publish the rendered SVG as a static page, enable GitHub Pages in your repo settings: Settings → Pages → Deploy from a branch → Branch: `master` / (root).
 After a successful deploy the diagram will be available at:

 `https://codethor0.github.io/human-behaviour-convergence/diagram/behaviour-convergence.svg`